-A companion report titled Brackish Resources Aquifer Characterization System Database Data Dictionary (Second Edition, TWDB Open-File Report 12-02, September 2014) describes the database design and the primary tables including field names, types, lookup table references, and field contents.
+A companion report titled Brackish Resources Aquifer Characterization System Database Data Dictionary (Third Edition, TWDB Open-File Report 12-02, April 2017) describes the database design and the primary tables including field names, types, lookup table references, and field contents.
 Each of the five primary project related tables are also described.

 10. How can I get a copy of the 2003 LBG-Guyton and Associates brackish groundwater study?